 China’s central bank seems optimistic that the softness of the economy is temporary and exaggerated by pessimistic observers, both domestic and foreign.
 “China’s economy is in its wintertime.
 It may belong.
 It may be short,” so say some.

-The article not only covered facts about China but also answered queries of its visitors by answering the question and arousing their interests with interesting information.
+The article not only covered facts about China but also answered the queries of its visitors by answering the question and arousing their interests with interesting information.
 With this, the topic of Facts About China concludes.
 Thanks a lot for reading!